-It’s a bit of a drive (about two hours from NYC) but Connecticut’s Harris Hill Farm, located in the hills of Litchfield County is worth the trip.
+It’s a bit of a drive (about two hours from NYC) and it’s only open to the public on October weekends, but Connecticut’s Harris Hill Farm, located in the hills of Litchfield County is worth the trip.
 Pick pumpkins in a thoroughly bucolic setting (weathered red barn, adorable farm animals and all), enjoy a hayride, and let the little ones tumble through the kiddie hay maze.
+Or, try your hand at corn trivia!
 They’ve got picnic tables on site for a fresh air picnic, and the view of the rolling hills in all their autumnal glory will make you feel you’re doing fall right this year.

-Cost: Admission, hayrides, kiddie maze all free of charge; corn maze is $3/person.
+Cost: Admission, hayrides, kiddie maze all free of charge

 106 Ridge Rd.

 New Milford, CT